 Editor’s Note: This article was first published in November 2013.

-The drug called Molly isn't what most of its users think it is.
-If you Google "Molly," many articles say the drug is "pure" MDMA, the active ingredient in Ecstasy.
+The drug called Molly isn’t what most of its users think it is.
+Many articles online say the drug is “pure” MDMA, the active ingredient in Ecstasy.

-Users often talk about the "purity" of taking Molly, as if it's somehow better; after all, MDMA was originally developed as a medication to treat depression.
-But today's Molly is most often not MDMA -- in the last few years, the drug has become a toxic mixture of lab-created chemicals, according to the U.S. Drug Enforcement Administration.
+Users often talk about the “purity” of taking Molly, as if it’s somehow better; after all, MDMA was originally developed as a medication to treat depression.
+But today’s Molly is most often not MDMA: In the past few years, the drug has become a toxic mixture of lab-created chemicals, according to the US Drug Enforcement Administration.

 Here are nine things everyone should know about this rapidly changing party drug:

 Someone who buys or takes Molly now is probably ingesting dangerous synthetic drugs that have not been tested and are produced in widely varying strengths.
 The DEA says that only 13% of the Molly seized in New York state the past four years actually contained any MDMA, and even then, it often was mixed with other drugs.
 The drugs frequently found in Molly are Methylone, MDPV, 4-MEC, 4-MMC, Pentedrone and MePP.

 The lab-created chemicals mimic the effects of MDMA; most of them are central nervous system stimulants that cause euphoric highs.
 They can also cause a rapid heartbeat, high blood pressure, blood vessel constriction and sweating, and they can prevent the body from regulating temperature.
 Some of the chemicals have been reported to cause intense, prolonged panic attacks, psychosis and seizures.